aracreate-com/aracreate-interview-template/README.md

 - Use a modern web development stack for your choice.
 - Ensure the application has a professional UI and responsive design.
 - Implement API for communication between the frontend and backend components.
-- Utilise a database system for storing user data and time entries.
+- Utilise a database system to store user data and time entries.
 - Choose the appropriate toolchain to streamline development.
 - Deploy the application to any free cloud platform and provide a link for live demo access.
 - Write clean, well-documented code following best practices and coding standards.